luau-lang/luau/docs/_posts/2021-06-30-luau-recap-june-2021.md

 Handling of union types in equality operators was fixed to remove incorrect error reports.

-A new `IsA` function was introduced to check the type of a Roblox Enum.
+A new `IsA` method was introduced to EnumItem to check the type of a Roblox Enum.
 This is intended to replace the `enumItem.EnumType == Enum.NormalId` pattern in the code for a construct that allows our constraint resolver to infer better types.

 Additional fixes include: